 - Regular face-to-face briefings, webinars or Skype sessions: an effective way to reassure staff, address concerns or misinformation and provide an opportunity for them to ask questions.
 Record or write up the key points and make them available on your intranet or via email.

 - Intranet: consider a dedicated section on your intranet on coronavirus keeping it updated and signposted from the homepage.

 - All-staff email: send an all-staff email at least once a day that pulls together important new information and implications.
 Link to the dedicated intranet section or relevant external links.

 - Briefings for managers and team leaders: helps key messages filter down to teams; particularly if staff are spread across multiple sites.

 - Frequently asked questions (FAQs): updated regularly from national guidance (where available) or local policies, new questions should be clearly highlighted.

 - Mechanism to ask questions: to encourage questions and feedback, ensure a mechanism such as an email address and promote to staff.

 It is very important information is from trusted sources.
-NHS England and NHS Improvement have unveiled a package of measures, in the battle against coronavirus fake news and have been working with Google, Twitter, Instagram and Facebook to make sure of this, for example ensuring all local NHS organisations are blue-tick verified on Twitter.
-If you want to share information on coronavirus (COVID-19) please contact NHS England and NHS Improvement or retweet content.
+NHS England and NHS Improvement have unveiled a package of measures, in the battle against COVID-19 fake news and have been working with Google, Twitter, Instagram and Facebook to make sure of this, for example ensuring all local NHS organisations are blue-tick verified on Twitter.
+If you want to share information on COVID-19 please contact NHS England and NHS Improvement or retweet content.

 What trusts are doing